przemekkubiak/brain-llm-convergence/README.md

 - **align_data.py**: Aligns brain activity and language model outputs for comparative analysis.
 - **get_SBERT_embeddings.py**: Generates sentence-level embeddings using SBERT.
 - **probing.py**: Trains, validates, and tests a ridge regression model on the embeddings to assess model interpretability.
 This script is adapted for computing on a GPU cluster.
-- **decoder_frem_forward.py** & **decoder_frem_backward.py**: Implements Feature-Regression Models (FREM) to decode linguistic features from brain data.
+- **decoder_frem_forward.py** & **decoder_frem_backward.py**: Implements Feature-Regression Models (FReM) to decode linguistic features from brain data.
 The code is divided into two to speed up the computations by using parallel computing. **decoder_frem_forward.py** is used for the first six brain regions, **decoder_frem_backward.py** is used for the remaining six brain regions.
 The division into groups is arbitrary, but it is necessary for the two groups to be disjoint sets if each group has half of the brain regions.
 - **calculate_alignment.py**: Computes and visualizes alignment metrics (cosine similarity) between neural activity and model-generated features.

 The probing and brain decoding code was executed using GPU clusters (2x RTX 3090 and 2x RTX 4090).
 Slurm scripts are not shared here.